Bible translations into Uyghur

 Selections from the Old Testament, translated by Avetaranian was published in Bulgaria in 1907.
 It is a small booklet though, and it is unclear how much/if he translated any more than that.

 Genesis in 1917, Job in 1921, and Psalms in 1923 were translated by other members of the Swedish Missionary Society, especially Oscar Andersson.
 The British and Foreign Bible Society also printed a revision of the New Testament, by Lars Erik Hogberg and G. Sauerwein in Cairo, in 1939.

 George Hunter, of the China Inland Mission in Urumqi, translated Mark, published in 1920 by the Shanghai branch of the British and Foreign Bible Society, and Acts, published by them in 1922.
 1 Samuel (a tentative edition) was published in Urumqi in 1917.

 After the Swedes had been exiled from Xinjiang, Gustaf Ahlbert, Oskar Hermannson, Dr. Nur Luke (a Uyghur), Moulvi Munshi, and Moulvi Fazil, completed the translation of the Uyghur Bible in India.
 This, and a revision of the New Testament, was published by the British and Foreign Bible Society in 1950, in Cairo.

-The reformation of the Uyghur Arabic alphabet in the 1930s-1950s rendered the translations done by the Swedish missionaries obsolete.
-A new Bible translation had to be produced.
+The reformation of the Uyghur Arabic alphabet in the 1930s-1950s, as well as a standardizing of Modern Uyghur based on northern dialects caused the translations done by the Swedish missionaries to be quite difficult to read.

-The Uyghur Bible Society has published the New Testament and portions of the Old Testament into modern Uyghur.
+The Uyghur Bible Society has published a complete new translation New Testament and portions of the Old Testament into modern Uyghur.
+The whole Bible has now been completed and published online, though not yet in a hardcopy format.

 Another translation into modern Uyghur is the "Mukaddes Kalam" translation.

 DunyaningNuri also produced in 2013 a version of the Cairo Bible revised and updated into modern Uyghur.